ElsevierSoftwareX/SOFTX-D-21-00153/CSTNU/trunk/README.md

 ## Installation

 The CSTNU Tool library is a fat library that can be used alone.
-It is present in the current directory as JAR package with name `CSTNU-Tool-X.Y.jar`, where `X.Y` are two integers representing the version of the package.
+It is present in the main directory of the binary distribution archive as JAR package with name `CSTNU-Tool-X.Y.jar`, where `X.Y` are two integers representing the version of the package.
-(If the JAR package is built from the sources, it will be present in the `CstnuTool` directory).
+(If the JAR package is built from the sources, it will be present in the `CstnuTool` sub directory).

 It is sufficient to add the library to the JRE classpath for using any class or method of the library (let us assume that the current JAR is `CSTNU-Tool-4.2.jar`):